 Tedomari means the last play.
 It is used not only for the last play of the game, but for the last play at different stages, and for the last play before the size of plays (temperature) makes a significant drop.
-As a general rule you want to try to get tedomari.
+Usually, you want to try to get tedomari but sometimes it is correct to let the opponent get tedomari.
 There is a saying about the last gainful play of the game, tedomari is worth double.

 Two problems by trucid, composer of several excellent problems where the last play is key.

 - Here's a cute little problem involving tedomari.
 (DGoZ 5/03) - White's turn.
 No komi.
 No captives.

 When it's down to mutual damage, you can call it 'who blinks first'.
 If after some plays each advancing into the opponents' territory, Black has a threat worth t and White has a threat worth t', Black hopes t is worth noticeably more than t'.